shringivaibhav/Conditional_LSTM_MT_12235235/README.md

 ## Data

-The raw and processed TBM datasets are not included because of data-availability and confidentiality restrictions.
+The raw and processed TBM datasets are not included because of data availability and confidentiality restrictions.

 The preprocessing script expects the raw CSV files in the following relative directory: